 - Permitted providers: Typical telepharmacy regulations include permitted provider restrictions similar to a traditional pharmacy, which include requiring oversight from a licensed pharmacist and requiring pharmacy technician(s) to be certified and/or meet experience hour requirements.

 - Staffing ratio: Two states (ID and VT) have no staffing ratio requirement, but most states place parameters on the number of technicians a supervising pharmacist may oversee at one time.
 The pharmacist-technician ratio ranges from 1:2 to 1:6, depending on the state.

 - Interstate accessibility: A few states, such as Illinois, allow interstate accessibility for telepharmacy.
 The remaining states require the telepharmacy and host pharmacy to be located and licensed within the same state.

-In 32 of 50 states, the overall telepharmacy regulations grade is restrictive, and only four states employ progressive regulations.
+As of April 2020, in 32 of 50 states the overall telepharmacy regulations grade is restrictive, and only four states employ progressive regulations.
 Although telepharmacy is technically permitted in 24 states, eight of the 24 states have restrictive regulations in place that inhibit the practice on a broad scale.

 Telepharmacy will become an even more vital practice in the coming years as pharmacists and pharmacy owners search for safe and effective ways to expand their patient reach, remain financially viable amid external threats to their industry and businesses, and provide essential pharmacy services to their community.
 The information in this analysis is meant to educate key stakeholders about the current state of telepharmacy regulations and serve as a baseline for marking the progress of more progressive telepharmacy regulations to come.